jacobdensford/jacobdensford.com/generic-fantasy/creating-a-character.md

 # Creating a Character

-You are an adventurer in a world full of magic and danger.
+You are a player character (or Pc), an adventurer in a world full of magic and danger.

 You have a **name**, **style**, **motivation**, **flaw**, and **traits**.
 You also have **attributes**, a **class** or **background**, **feats**, **skills**, and **equipment**.
 You improve with **experience points**.